NOAAS Thomas Jefferson: 2011–2020

-On September 20, 2017 Hurricane Maria made landfall in Puerto Rico as a Category 4 storm after ravaging the U.S. Virgin Islands.
-As the storm passed to the north, Thomas Jefferson transited from Port Everglades, Florida, to these islands.
-There the ship's 38 officers and crew conducted multibeam echo sounder (MBES) and side scan sonar (SSS) hydrographic surveys in the island ports and bays.
-Survey data helped inform U.S. Coast Guard and other national/regional authorities on decisions to allow and/or restrict commerce.
-Over three weeks the crew surveyed 13 areas and no fewer than 18 individual port facilities, as well as conducted emergency repairs to three tide and weather stations.
-NOAA Ship Thomas Jefferson returned to Puerto Rico in August 2018 to conduct seafloor surveys and observe and possible shoreline changes.
-The ship also hosted 80 local high school students and gave them an in-depth look at the technology and capabilities of the ship.
+On 20 September 2017, Hurricane Maria made landfall in Puerto Rico as a Category 4 storm after ravaging the United States Virgin Islands.
+As the storm passed to the north, Thomas Jefferson transited from Port Everglades, Florida, to the islands.
+There the ship conducted multibeam echo sounder and side scan sonar hydrographic surveys in the island ports and bays.
+Survey data the ship collected helped inform U.S. Coast Guard and other national and regional authorities in making decisions as to whether to restrict commerce due to concerns over the safety of navigation or allow its resumption.
+Over three weeks the crew surveyed 13 areas and 18 individual port facilities and made emergency repairs to three tide and weather stations.